Poland's Celebration of Fermentation

 - Koryciński - A hard yellow cheese named after Korycin, a town in eastern Poland.
 The oldest yellow Polish cheese, apparently (but we’ve heard Oscypek gets botox and she’s lying about her age).

-We hope you've enjoyed learning a something about this mouldy method, there are loads more fun fermentation foods and facts but we’re gonna have to leave it here for now.
+We hope you've enjoyed learning a little something about this mouldy method, there are loads more fun fermentation foods and facts, so, to learn more you will have to follow us to the forest and try it for yourself!